mikeisfree/OCR-MISTRAL-UI-Endpoints/readme.md

 # PDF-OCR-MISTRAL API TOOL TO CRUSH YOUR ENEMIES

-A Flask-based web application and API that performs OCR on PDF documents using Mistral AI's OCR service.
+A Flask-based web application for OCR PDF documents.
+Brought to You by: Mistral AI: OCR.

 ## Absurdly Overpovered Project Structure